Get a free, no obligation personal loan quote with rates as low as 6.99%

 If you’re a first-time homebuyer or have very little equity in your home, your lender may require that you pay your property taxes through your mortgage.
 That’s because if you fail to pay your property taxes on your own, your lender may be at risk.
 In this case, your lender will collect your property taxes along with your monthly mortgage payments and pay the city on your behalf.

 Failing to pay your property taxes could result in a lien being placed on the title of your home.
 A lien is a legal claim against your home.
 If you were to ever file for bankruptcy, the city could claim your unpaid taxes against your property.
-This isn’t a good scenario for your lender because the lien would have to be paid off before your mortgage debt.
+This isn’t a good scenario for your lender because the lien would have to be paid off before your mortgage.

 In this case, the lender may not be able to get their entire investment back.
 For this reason, they may require that riskier borrowers include their property taxes in their mortgage payments.